pm7y/AzureEventGridSimulator/README.md

 # Azure Event Grid Simulator

 A simple Azure Event Grid simulator that provides topic endpoints that mimic the Event Grid functionality.
-This is useful for local testing purposes.
+This is useful for local integration testing purposes.

 ## Features